Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has picked up at least one hit in five straight games.
-In his last five games he is batting .333 with a double, seven walks and an RBI.
+- Reynolds has recorded a base hit in six games in a row.
+During his last 10 outings he is batting .265 with two doubles, nine walks and two RBI.

 Reynolds Recent Games